Geoffrey E. Coates

-Geoffrey Edward Coates (May 14, 1917 – January 10, 2013) was an English organometallic chemist and academic.
-He developed the basics for new materials in plastics, semiconductors and pharmaceuticals.
+Geoffrey Edward Coates (14 May 1917 – 10 January 2013) was a British organometallic chemist and academic.
+He was an accomplished organometallic chemist.

 During his career, he was a professor at Durham University, the University of Bristol, and head of the chemistry department at the University of Wyoming.
 Coates is known for contributions to the organometallic chemistry of beryllium, as well as authorship of the seminal textbook Organometallic Compounds.

 Early life and education

-Coates was born in London, England on 14 May 1917 to chemists Joseph E. and Ada Coates.
+Coates was born in London, England on 14 May 1917 to chemists Joseph and Ada Coates.
 He and his younger brother John F. Coates, attended school at Clifton College, Bristol, while his father taught chemistry as a Professor at Swansea University.
 During this time, Coates attended lectures by J. J. Thomson and James Chadwick’s seminar announcing the discovery of the neutron in 1932.
 In 1935, Coates was awarded a scholarship to study chemistry at the Queen's College of the University of Oxford.
 He received his B.Sc. with First Class Honours in Chemistry in 1939.
 Coates went on to earn his M.Sc. in chemistry also from Oxford, conducting research with physical chemist Leslie Ernest Sutton on the thermochemistry and dipole moment studies of aromatic organic compounds.
 He also co-authored a paper with his father, Joseph E. Coates, on the dielectric constant of hydrogen cyanide.